 All are striving to achieve ambitious recycling targets.

-Their campus recycling stations consist of mixed recycling, general waste and food waste with additional school recycling bins located around the sites for Glass, Batteries, WEEE, Textiles supporting British Heart Foundation.
+Their campus recycling stations consist of mixed recycling, general waste and food waste with additional School Recycling Bins located around the sites for the separate collection of Paper, Plastic Cups, Glass, Batteries and Waste Electrical and Electronic Equipment (WEEE).*

 While back in Manchester, bins are banned in staff offices.